Fundraising

 Fundraising or fund-raising is the process of seeking and gathering voluntary financial contributions by engaging individuals, businesses, charitable foundations, or governmental agencies.
 Although fundraising typically refers to efforts to gather money for non-profit organizations, it is sometimes used to refer to the identification and solicitation of investors or other sources of capital for for-profit enterprises.

 Traditionally, fundraising has consisted mostly of asking for donations through face-to-face fundraising, such as door-knocking.
-In recent years, though, new forms such as online fundraising or reformed version of grassroots fundraising have emerged.
+In recent years, though, new forms such as online fundraising or grassroots fundraising have emerged.

 Organizations

 Fundraising is a significant way that non-profit organizations may obtain the money for their operations.
 These operations can involve a very broad array of concerns such as religious or philanthropic groups such as research organizations, public broadcasters, political campaigns and environmental issues.

 Some examples of charitable organizations include student scholarship merit awards for athletic or academic achievements, humanitarian and ecological concerns, disaster relief, human rights, research, and other social issues.

 Some of the most substantial fundraising efforts in the United States are conducted by colleges and universities.
-Commonly the fundraising, or "development" / "advancement," program, makes a distinction between annual fund appeals and major campaigns.
-Most institutions use professional development officers to conduct superior fundraising appeals for both the entire institution or individual colleges and departments (e.g. School of Art, School of Math, School of Science, etc... as well as campus institutions like athletics and libraries.).
+Commonly the fundraising, or "development" / "advancement", program, makes a distinction between annual fund appeals and major campaigns.
+Most institutions use professional development officers to conduct superior fundraising appeals for both the entire institution or individual colleges and departments (e.g. School of Art, School of Math, School of Science, etc., as well as campus institutions like athletics and libraries.).
 The number of people involved, often having socialized at such "fund-raisings", will vary widely depending on the size of the institution they sponsor.

 Equally important are fundraising efforts by virtually all recognized religious groups throughout the world.
 These efforts are organized on a local, national, and global level.
 Sometimes, such funds will go exclusively toward assisting the basic needs of others, while money may at other times be used only for evangelism or proselytism.
 Usually, religious organizations mix the two, which can sometimes cause tension.

 Fundraising also plays a major role in political campaigns.
 This fact, despite numerous campaign finance reform laws, continues to be a highly controversial topic in American politics.
 Political action committees (PACs) are the best-known organizations that back candidates and political parties, though others such as 527 groups also have an impact.
 Some advocacy organizations conduct fundraising for-or-against policy issues in an attempt to influence legislation.

 While public broadcasters are completely government-funded in much of the world, there are many countries where some funds must come from donations from the public.
 In the United States less than 15% of local public broadcasting stations' funding comes from the federal government.
 Pledge drives, a type of annual giving, commonly occur about three times each year, usually lasting one to two weeks each time.
 Viewership and listenership often decline significantly during funding periods, so special programming may be aired in order to keep regular viewers and listeners interested.